Brave (Joyryde album): Singles

 On 23 August 2019, Joyryde released "Madden" as the album's third single.
 The song had been played during Joyryde's various live shows before its release.
 Ford said that after seeing The Wolf of Wall Street, he wanted to do something with a Lamborghini Countach.
 On 26 July 2019, Joyryde featured two Countachs during his live set at the Hollywood Palladium in Los Angeles.
 The energetic single, as described by Max Chung of Run The Trap, is a song that features Joyryde's signature "mayhem" with "classic house plucks and unique vocals".
 Meadow wrote about the "UK flair" being mixed with the song's bass house and hip hop composition, stating it is something that only Joyryde has been able to master.
 He continued, saying the song was sure to be another classic in Joyryde's repertoire.

 The release of Brave's fourth single "Selecta 19" was delayed from its originally planned 3 May 2019 release.
 Joyryde explained that he decided to postpone the release of the song because he did not like "the sound of a few parts in it".
 The announcement was posted to Instagram the day before the song's scheduled release.
 The song was ultimately released as a single on 4 October 2019.
 Ford wrote in a social media post that he wanted to make a "no ego, fun, jump-up, good-vibe" song to add a contrast to the album.
 Writing for EDM.com, Sarah Kocur said that "Selecta 19" captured Joyryde's "true essence" and noted that it was one of the most praised songs to be released from his live sets.
 Omar Serrano of Run The Trap also noted the presence of the song in Joyryde's DJ mixes, saying it gets "any crowd riled up".
 Serrano further described how the song's vocals and basslines "team up to create an absolute nasty cut".

 Music video

 The music video for the track "Thrill" debuted on 14 April 2020, through Joyryde's YouTube channel.
 Directed by James Mackel, the video shows two lovers wreaking havoc in a Bonnie and Clyde-Esque storyline, featuring chase scenes with police and federal agents.
 The production of the music video was inspired by a quote on Majilla's Facebook page, which said: "sometimes you gotta play the villain".
-The music video includes a tribute to Rob Lyfe—the actor that played the lead male—who had passed away six months before the release.
+The music video includes a tribute to Rob Lyfe—the actor that played the lead male—who had died six months before the release.